-Reconciliation between income taxes calculated at the statutory rate of 19% to income tax expenses provided is as follows:
+Reconciliation between income taxes calculated at the statutory rate of 19 % to income tax expenses provided is as follows:

-Year ended

-31 December 2011 31 December 2010

-Profit before income taxes 113 378 97 214

-Tax at domestic income tax rate of 19% Tax effect of expenses not deductible, tax effect of non-taxable income, (21 542) (18 471)

-tax related to previous periods 5 828 2 574

-Tax effect of shares in profit/loss of joint venture (1 129) (1 154)

-Total income tax charges (16 843) (17 051)
+Year ended 31 December 2012 31 December 2011 Profit before income taxes 105 437 113 378 Tax at domestic income tax rate of 19% Special levy for business in regulated services Tax effect of expenses not deductible, tax effect of non-taxable income, (20 033) (1 633) (21 542) - tax related to previous periods Tax impact due to change in tax rate from 19% to 23% 3 098 2 198 5 828 Tax effect of shares in profit/loss of joint venture Total income tax charges (1 516) (17 886) (1 129) (16 843)

-The overall effective tax rate differs from the statutory tax rate of 19% primarily due to differences in the classification of certain expense and revenue items for accounting and tax purposes and tax rules for group of companies compiling the consolidated financial statements in the Slovak Republic.
+The overall effective tax rate differs from the statutory tax rate primarily due to differences in the classification of certain expense and revenue items for accounting and tax purposes and tax rules for group of companies compiling the consolidated financial statements in the Slovak Republic.

 Currently, companies in the Slovak Republic must submit tax returns separately and no possibility exists to prepare a consolidated tax return for a group of companies.